 This method imposes requirements on the design of the typed assembly language other than just having a sound type system.
-For the approach we follow in this article, if the assembly language has "macro" instructions (e.g. malloc [14, 13] and newarray [26], which "expand" into sequences of several machine instructions), the well-formedness of the assembly program alone will be insufficient for the construction of the global invariant.
-This is because Inv must hold for all machine states reachable from $S_0$ .
-For the intermediate states of the execution of a macro instruction, there are no corresponding well-formed assembly programs.
-Hence each one of the assembly instructions must correspond to exactly one machine instruction.
+For the approach we follow in this artcile, if the assembly language has "macro" instructions (e.g., malloc [15, 14] and newarray [27], which "expand" into sequences of several machine instructions), the well-formedness of the assembly program alone will be insufficient for the construction of the global invariant.
+The reason is that Inv must hold for all machine states reachable from S_0 .
+For the intermediate states of the execution of a macro instruction there are no corresponding well-formed assembly programs.
+Hence, each one of the assembly instructions must correspond to exactly one machine instruction.
 Note, however, that this exact correspondence of instructions is not necessary in general for the syntactic approach to work, but it facilitates the definition of the invariant and allows for a simpler presentation.